-Spelling and writing skills are included in the assessment of the final exam project.
-The assessment reflects an overall assessment of the academic content as well as writing and spelling ability.
+Spelling and writing skills are included in the assessment of the final exam project (weight 10%).
+The assessment reflects an overall assessment of the academic content as well as the spelling and writing skills.

 Students who can document a relevant disability can apply for an exemption from the requirement that spelling and writing skills are included in the assessment.
 The application must be sent to the programme, addressed to the head of the programme no later than four weeks before the exam is due to be held.